College Planning Tips for High School Juniors

 Avoid getting ahead of yourself by fixating on college guides or online forums detailing acceptance anecdotes.
 Instead, focus on mastering each day’s tasks and responsibilities.
 By staying grounded and focused on immediate objectives, you’ll set yourself up for success in the college admissions cycle come fall.
 Remember, maintaining a solid game plan and tackling each day with determination will ultimately lead to your desired outcomes.

 Navigating junior year and the college admissions process requires a balanced approach.
 While it’s important to stay informed and engaged in the college search, academic performance should remain the top priority.
-By focusing on excelling in coursework, standardized tests, and engaging with guidance counselors, students can lay a strong foundation for success in the college application journey.
+By focusing on excelling in coursework, and standardized tests, and engaging with guidance counselors, students can lay a strong foundation for success in the college application journey.
 By staying present and committed to each day’s tasks, students can confidently navigate the challenges of junior year and set themselves up for a successful college admissions cycle.